Mathew Kelly (chair), Brian Roberts, Susan Swanson

 In addition to the classroom experiences, our students are active in a variety of student organizations and co-curricular activities.
-All of these experiences contribute to the total development of our students and help prepare them to become leaders for the 21st century.
+All these experiences contribute to the total development of our students and help prepare them to become leaders for the 21st century.

 The department conducts a final portfolio review during the fourth year.
 Passing the final portfolio review is necessary to receive the department’s endorsement for graduation.